Skip to main content

 pip install homedata-mcp

 Drop a small config block into your AI tool, paste your API key, restart.
-The MCP server runs locally and exposes typed tools to your assistant — every supported tool gets the same property data.
+The MCP server runs locally and exposes typed tools to your assistant.

 {